Kellena Kane is the President and Co-Founder of HANSA Workspace, located at 505 Ellicott Street in the heart of downtown Buffalo, NY.

-Coworking is the use of an office or other working environment by people who are self-employed or working for different employers.
-While these types of spaces are generally occupied by working professionals, there are notable benefits for students to spend time at coworking spaces.
+Coworking is the use of an office or other work environment by people who are self-employed or working for different employers.
+While these types of spaces are generally occupied by working professionals, there are notable benefits for students too.
 In fact, medical, graduate and Ph.D. students are already using spots like HANSA to study with their peers, learn together and challenge each other to be better.

-Attending online lectures, completing quizzes, or video chatting with other classmates can’t be any easier at HANSA.
-High-speed Wi-Fi, access to private meeting rooms or desks that are at least six feet apart from each other, and free black and white printing are just a few of the amenities that make HANSA stand out when it comes to putting you in a place to be productive.
+At HANSA attending online lectures, completing quizzes, or video chatting with other classmates couldn’t be any easier.
+High-speed Wi-Fi, access to private meeting rooms or desks that are six feet apart from each other and free black and white printing, are just a few of the amenities that make HANSA stand out when it comes to putting you in a place to be productive.

-One of the biggest benefits for students to work at coworking spaces is networking.
-Not only will HANSA have various key-note speakers and seminars that students can take advantage of, but the day-to-day interaction witin the shared workspace with the professionals working in the space is extremely valuable.
-Working out of HANSA can give students the ability to build up their connections before they leave their college or university.
+One of the biggest benefits for students who work at coworking spaces is networking.
+Not only does HANSA have key-note speakers and seminars that students can take advantage of, but the day-to-day interaction within the shared workspace with other professionals is extremely valuable.
+Working out of HANSA gives students the ability to build up connections before they leave their college or university.